Emeyrald/Unearthing-Dawnstar/README.md

 4. Run ```make```
 5. Run ```./game```

+## Demo Notes
+This project is implemented as a playable demo to showcase core systems such as leveling, skill unlocking, combat flow, and game-over handling.
+Certain enemy parameters are intentionally exaggerated (e.g., accelerated experience gain or lethal encounters) to demonstrate these mechanics without requiring extended playtime.

 ## Notes
 This project was developed as part of a university course and completed with a small team.
 I was primarily responsible for the core architecture and gameplay systems.